anyH3: precise predictions for the trilinear Higgs coupling in the Standard Model and beyond: Program Tutorial

 \subsubsection{\py package mode}

 After starting a new \py session and importing \anyBSM via

 a model --- here for instance the SM --- can be initialised via

-Alternatively, also a path to a UFO model directory can be given.
-As an overview, the dictionary \code{anyBSM.built_in_models} contains a list of all pre-installed UFO models and their installation directories.
+Alternatively, a path to a \UFO model directory can also be given.
+As an overview, the dictionary \code{anyBSM.built_in_models} contains a list of all pre-installed \UFO models and their installation directories.
 During the initialisation step, \anyBSM will try to automatically identify the SM-like Higgs boson, for which \lamhhh is calculated, as well as all other SM particles.

 After the model initialisation, \lamhhh can be calculated by running

 which returns

 Here, ``total'' denotes the total value for \lamhhh in GeV; ``treelevel'', the tree-level value; ``genuine'', the genuine one-loop contribution; ``wfr'', the contribution from external-leg corrections (diagonal and off-diagonal); ``tads'', the contribution from tadpole diagrams; ``massren'', the contribution from mass renormalisation; ``vevren'', the contribution from the renormalisation of the electroweak vev; and, ``customren'', the contribution from a custom counterterm.
 It should be noted that by default \lamhhh is evaluated for vanishing external momenta.
 The option for using non-zero external momenta is described in \cref{sec:tutorial:setparams}.